Employees need more than just a good paycheck from a job. So, what do they really want?

 As a manager, you must stick to your promises.
 Before committing, understand the steps involved and follow through with those steps.

-When employees see managers follow through with their commitments, it encourages them to be more engaged and feel more connected to the project and team.
-When a chain of promises is initiated, it helps to establish trust and credibility, which leads to an organization’s success.
+When employees see managers follow through with their commitments, they feel more engaged and connected to the project and team.
+When a chain of promises is initiated, it establishes trust and credibility, which leads to an organization’s success.

 Managers significantly influence an employee’s career, and every team member is well aware of it.
 So, you should actively identify your team’s strengths and weaknesses to assign responsibilities that leverage their capabilities and maximize performance.